tompston/time-series-db-benchmark/README.md

 - mysql
 - mongodb
 - postgresql
-- postgresql with timescale extension
+- postgresql with timescale extension (version 2.16.1)

 Each database instance is ran through docker and uses the non-default ports to avoid conflicts with local database instances.